aws-samples/karpenter-blueprints/blueprints/graviton/README.md

 Wait for about one minute, and run the following command to see which nodes Karpenter has launched and see if it's On-Demand or Spot:

 ```
-kubectl get nodes -L karpenter.sh/capacity-type,beta.kubernetes.io/instance-type,karpenter.sh/provisioner-name,topology.kubernetes.io/zone -l karpenter.sh/initialized=true
+kubectl get nodes -L karpenter.sh/capacity-type,beta.kubernetes.io/instance-type,karpenter.sh/nodepool,topology.kubernetes.io/zone -l karpenter.sh/initialized=true
 ```

 You should see something similar to this:

 ```
-NAME                                        STATUS   ROLES    AGE   VERSION               CAPACITY-TYPE   INSTANCE-TYPE   PROVISIONER-NAME   ZONE
+NAME                                        STATUS   ROLES    AGE   VERSION               CAPACITY-TYPE   INSTANCE-TYPE   NODEPOOL   ZONE
 ip-10-0-66-182.eu-west-1.compute.internal   Ready    <none>   34m   v1.28.1-eks-43840fb   on-demand       c6g.xlarge      default            eu-west-1b
 ip-10-0-74-114.eu-west-1.compute.internal   Ready    <none>   31m   v1.28.1-eks-43840fb   spot            m6g.xlarge      default            eu-west-1b
 ```

-Notice that now Karpenter decided to launch a `m6g.xlarge` Spot instance because the workload and the provisioner support both pricing models, and the one that has a better price at this moment was a Graviton Spot instance.
+Notice that now Karpenter decided to launch a `m6g.xlarge` Spot instance because the workload and the NodePool support both pricing models, and the one that has a better price at this moment was a Graviton Spot instance.

 ## Cleanup